 |Official CO2 emissions (WLTP)||0 gCO2/km|

-The Renault Zoe R110 ZE40 is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 year 1 road tax and London congestion charge.
+The Renault Zoe is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|